-Pre-Law

-J. Christensen (Program Director).

-The cooperative 3+3 program allows qualified undergraduates from Coe College to earn both a bachelor's degree and a law degree in six years through partnership with the University of Iowa College of Law.
+either the University of Iowa College of Law (“Iowa Law”) or Drake University Law School (“Drake Law”).

 If eligible, students admitted under the 3+3 program will receive three years of financial aid and pay Coe College tuition for the first three years.
-Qualified undergraduates from Coe must have satisfied all graduation requirements with the exception of the 32-course credit requirement by the conclusion of their junior year for admission into the College of Law.
+Qualified undergraduates from Coe must have satisfied all graduation requirements with the exception of the 32-course credit requirement by the conclusion of their junior year at Coe for admission into Iowa Law of Drake Law.
 Students are not eligible for campus housing or extracurricular activities at Coe during their fourth year.
-During the fourth year of the program, which is the first year of law school, students will pay tuition only to Iowa Law and apply for financial aid through the University of Iowa.
-Credits earned during the first year of law school at Iowa, which would have been their senior year at Coe, will also apply to their undergraduate degree to complete the final credit requirements at Coe.
-At the end of their fourth year of study, students in the program will receive their bachelor's degree from Coe College, while also having a year of law school completed at the University of Iowa College of Law.
+During the fourth year of the program, which is the first year of law school, students will pay tuition only to Iowa Law or Drake Law and apply for financial aid through the University of Iowa or Drake University.
+Credits earned during the first year of law school, which would have been their senior year at Coe, will also apply to their undergraduate degree to complete the final credit requirements at Coe.
+At the end of their fourth year of study, students in the program will receive their bachelor’s degree from Coe College, while also having a year of law school completed at the University of Iowa College of Law or Drake University Law School.

 There is no prescribed curriculum for students intending to enter law school after graduation.
 Law schools report that their most successful students are those who have acquired a broad academic background in the liberal arts, developed a capacity for logical analysis, and mastered the ability to write clearly.

 Study in one or several of a variety of disciplines will prepare students to undertake legal training.
 Students interested in law should consult their department advisor and the pre-law program director.

 Health Professions

 Storer (Program Director).

 Coe’s program for those interested in the health professions, such as medicine and dentistry, is a flexible one based on the requirements of the health professions’ schools.
 Students interested in a health profession usually major in one of the sciences, but all majors offered by the College are acceptable.

+Clinical Laboratory Sciences/Medical Technology

+In cooperation with the St. Luke’s Methodist Medical Laboratories in Cedar Rapids, or upon arrangement with other accredited laboratories and the approval of the College, Coe offers a four-year course leading to a Bachelor of Arts degree and registration as a Clinical Laboratory Scientist/Medical Technologist.

+The first three years are spent in residence at Coe, where candidates must complete all of the requirements for the B.A. degree, including general education requirements and an approved major.
+The minimum requirements of the Clinical Laboratory Sciences/Medical Technology program in biology and chemistry are five course credits in each field and at least one course in mathematics.
+The fourth year is a full calendar year spent at St. Luke’s or another accredited medical laboratory approved by Coe.

+The St. Luke’s Hospital Medical Laboratory is approved as a school of clinical laboratory sciences/medical technology by the Committee on Allied Health Education and Accreditation of the American Medical Association.
+Candidates completing the course are eligible to take the certification examinations of the American Society of Clinical Pathologists and the National Certification Agency and, if approved, may practice anywhere in the United States.

 Professional School Degree Completion Plan